The Bottom Line

 My Experience With The Beta AR

-I’ve been using my Women’s Arc’teryx Beta AR Jacket for several years now, mostly for backpacking and bikepacking.
+I’ve been using my Women’s Arc’teryx Beta AR Jacket for about five years now, mostly for backpacking, bikepacking, and skiing.
 I originally bought it because my adventures were escalating and my flimsier 3-season rain jackets weren’t quite cutting it.
 I needed a reliable shell I could trust with my life in wet, cold, remote places.

 My budget didn’t allow for a full-price Beta AR but I’d been coveting one anyway.
 When I happened across a lightly used women’s small — in gorgeous bright purple even! — at a steep discount on eBay, I jumped on it.
 When it arrived in the mail it was love at first wear, and we’ve been adventuring together ever since.
 My husband calls it my “pretty purple person protector,” because nothing lightens the mood in a raging storm like alliteration.